mlflow/mlflow/docs/source/llms/tracing/index.rst

 ---------------------------

 The easiest way to get started with MLflow Tracing is to leverage the built-in capabilities with MLflow's LangChain integration.
 As part of the
-:py:func:`mlflow.langchain.autolog` integration, runs that are logged when calling invocation APIs on chains will have their trace data automatically logged to the active MLflow Experiment.
+:py:func:`mlflow.langchain.autolog` integration, traces are logged to the active MLflow Experiment when calling invocation APIs on chains.

+In the example below, the model and its associated metadata will be logged as a run, while the traces are logged separately to the active experiment.

 Running the code below will automatically log the traces associated with the simple chain that is being interacted with.